aaai26-paper12649/SemCLIP/README.md

 ```bash
 # Start the MLflow UI server
 uv run mlflow ui
 ```

 Then open your browser to <http://localhost:5000>

 ## Evaluation

-### Automatic Evaluation

 Zero-shot evaluation on standard image classification datasets is automatically performed at the end of training as part of the PyTorch Lightning test phase.
 This includes:

+1. Testing retrieval accuracy with original, paraphrased and negated prompts
-1. Evaluation on multiple datasets (CIFAR10, CIFAR100, Caltech101, etc.)
+2. Zero-shot classification accuracy on multiple datasets (CIFAR10, CIFAR100, etc.)
-2. Testing with both original and negated prompts
 3. Logging of results to MLflow

+The model evaluation uses several metrics:

+- **Top-k accuracy**: Measures how often the correct caption is in the top k predictions for an image.
+- **Original vs Negation accuracy**: Measures the model's ability to distinguish between an original caption and its negation.
+- **Scaled Original vs Negation accuracy**: Adjusts the original vs negation score to account for the 50% random baseline.
+- **Combined score**: The average of Top-1 original accuracy, Top-1 paraphrase accuracy, and the scaled original vs negation score.

 ## License

-This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
+This project is licensed under the terms specified in the [LICENSE file](LICENSE) file.
 Please refer to the LICENSE file for detailed information about the terms and conditions of use.